Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-kongplugin-resource.md

 If you've not done so, please follow one of the [deployment guides](/kubernetes-ingress-controller/{{page.kong_version}}/deployment/overview) to configure this environment variable.

-If everything is setup correctly, making a request to Kong should return `HTTP 404 Not Found`.
+If everything is set up correctly, making a request to Kong should return `HTTP 404 Not Found`.

 ```sh
 curl -i $PROXY_IP
 ```

-In this document, expected output will follow each command:
+In this document, the expected output follows each command:

 ```sh
 HTTP/1.1 404 Not Found